 It’s Time to Talk about the Numbers

-The chance of winning any award at all is one in 13.
-The lowest prizes, however, come in the range from four to eight euro – amounts that aren’t to be greatly celebrated but still – you’ll get to buy at least an extra ticket or two.
+The chance of winning an award at all is one in 13.
+The lowest prizes, however, come in the range from four to eight euro – amounts that aren’t to be significantly celebrated but still – you’ll get to buy at least an extra ticket or two.

 Some of the most notable EuroMillions winners come from the UK.
-On June 12, 2015, an anonymous individual won the breathtaking amount of over 129 million euro.
-Neil Trotter from Coulsdon entered just one ticket on March 14, 2014 and won 129 million euro, as well.
+On June 12, 2015, an anonymous individual won a breathtaking amount of over 129 million euro.
+Neil Trotter from Coulsdon entered just one ticket on March 14, 2014, and won 129 million euro, as well.

 The biggest winners up till present have been an anonymous person from Portugal and a family from Haverhill, Suffolk.
-In both instances, the winners got the maximum of 190 million euro.
+In both instances, the winners got a maximum of 190 million euro.

 Scams, Scams Everywhere!

-Keep in mind that the EuroMillions lottery is one of the games that have the biggest number of scams named after them.
-A ripoff is even available in the US, regardless of the fact that the country isn’t among the participating ones.
+Keep in mind that the EuroMillions lottery is one of the games that have the most significant number of scams named after them.
+A ripoff is even available in the US, even though the country isn’t among the participating ones.

-The vast majority of EuroMillions scams is carried out in one and the same way.
+The vast majority of EuroMillions scams is carried out in the same way.
 People are contacted by the scammers either via a traditional letter or an email.
-Regardless of the fact that they haven’t entered a ticket for the draw, these individuals are informed of owning a winning combination.
-Needless to say, they are then kindly asked to pay processing fees.
+Although they haven’t entered a ticket for the draw, these individuals are informed of owning a winning combination.
+They are then kindly asked to pay processing fees.

 EuroMillions tickets are solely available through authorized vendors and official websites for each respective country.
 That’s the only option for entering the draw for the big jackpot and winning something rather than falling in the trap of scammers.